Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ## Structure of a VOLUME

-A Volume consists of a metadata file and blocks.
-Blocks have a blocksize of up to 10mb.
+A Volume consists of metadata files and blocks.
+Blocks have a block size of up to 10mb.
+Every VOLUME has a metadata file at VOLUME/index which is the starting point and contains references to other objects.

 The metadata file stores information equivalent of this example JSON document, but stored in an SQLite database (the database schema is explained later):